gyulanemeth/bluefox.email/tools/deliverability/dmarc-checker.md

 ## Example DMARC Record

 ```
-v=DMARC1; p=reject; pct=100; rua=mailto:reports@example.com; adkim=s; aspf=s
+v=DMARC1; p=reject; rua=mailto:reports@example.com; adkim=s; aspf=s
 ```

-This record rejects unauthenticated mail outright, applies to 100% of traffic, sends aggregate reports to the specified address, and requires strict alignment for both DKIM and SPF.
+This record rejects unauthenticated mail outright, sends aggregate reports to the specified address, and requires strict alignment for both DKIM and SPF.
+Older examples often add `pct=100`; that tag was removed in RFC 9989 and is no longer needed.

 ## Frequently Asked Questions